ibm-cloud-architecture/tutorial-vpc-3tier-networking/README.md

   - With separate network security groups
   - Using bring-your-own-IP

-Below is the IBM Virtual Private Cloud (VPC) architecture of the solution showing public isolation for both Application (through a Load Balancer) and data.
+Below is the IBM Virtual Private Cloud (VPC) architecture of the solution showing public isolation for both Application (through an Application Load Balancer) and data.

 ## VPC Architecture